abbyazari/abbyazari.github.io/_pages/group.md

 Zachary Lau (MSc in Statistics at UBC, Supervised by G. Pleiss)

-Cassandra Litwinowich (BSc in Physics, Supervised by I. Mann)

 [Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science, Supervised by M. White)

 Jacob Adkins (PhD Computing Science, Supervised by M. Bowling and A. White)